neatio-net/resources/README.md

-Logos, Flyers, Covers, Headers and other NEAT resources.
+Logo, Fonts, Flyers, Covers, Headers and other Neatio resources.